raspberrypilearning/build-your-own-weather-station/en/step_8.md

 ---/hint---
 ---/hints---

-Using the value of R1 = 10K works well when the reference voltage is 5v, but you'll probably see that some of the possible voltages are quite close together when using 3.3v.
+Using the value of R1 = 10K works well when the reference voltage is 5v, but you should see that some of the possible voltages are quite close together when using 3.3v.
 By using a smaller value for R1, you can optimise the separation between the different voltages that correspond to the resistance values produced by the vane.

-Use your `vane_values.py` code to test alternative values for R1.
+- Use your `vane_values.py` code to test alternative values for R1.
 Remember that only certain standard resistance values are available.
 The most common in the range you'll need are: 1K, 1.2K, 1.5K, 1.8K, 2.2K.
 2.7K, 3.3K, 4.7K, 5.6K, 6.8k, 8.2K.

-You should find that 4.7K is a good value.
+You should find that 4.7K is a good value for the recommended wind vane.

 - Now you know the value for R1 in the voltage divider circuit, you can wire everything up to your ADC and the Pi.

 ![](images/MCP3008_vane_bb.png)

-- Test that your circuit is able to discriminate between the various angular positions of the wind vane.
+- You need to test that your circuit is able to discriminate between the various angular positions of the wind vane.
 Create a small python program called `vane_test.py` to count the different values produced by your circuit when the vane is rotated.

 ---hints---
 ---hint---